-One of the last things that anybody wants to experience following the death of a loved one is an argument or a legal battle over that loved one’s will.
+One of the last things that anybody wants to experience following the death of a loved one is an argument between family members or a legal battle over that loved one’s will or estate.
 Unfortunately, many deaths are followed by just this type of upsetting behavior.
 If the circumstances are right, then your loved one’s will may be contested.

 When somebody passes away and leaves behind a will, they had expected that will to be followed.
-It may be important to contest a will when there is something fishy about it, as this can prevent some trickery from being pulled.
+It may be important to contest or challenge a will when there is something fishy about it, as this can prevent fraud or some trickery from being pulled.
 But a will cannot just be contested without some solid reasoning.

 Today, we are going to look in-depth at this whole process.
 We will start by discussing what it means to contest a will.
-This may seem straightforward, but it helps to ensure that we’re all on the same page.
-Then we’ll look at what grounds are necessary to contest a will in Iowa.
+This may seem straightforward, but it helps to ensure that we’re all on the same page moving forward.
+Then we’ll look at what legal standing is necessary to contest a will in Iowa.
 Finally, we’ll discuss what you should expect when a will is contested.

 What Does it Mean to Contest a Will?